 The 1 Billion milestone

 In September, TikTok quietly announced the milestone of reaching billions of monthly active users (aka MAU).
-At present, Douyin’s parent company ByteDance’s products, including products represented by Douyin, Toutiao, Watermelon Video, etc., have a total MAU of more than 1.9 billion people.
+At present, TikTok’s parent company ByteDance’s products, including products represented by TikTok, Toutiao, Watermelon Video, etc., have a total MAU of more than 1.9 billion people.
 I think it is not easy for TikTok:

-- According to Sensor Tower’s report om January 2021, TikTok is worldwide number one non-game appplication with revenue US$ of 128 million with 3.8 times of annual growth rate.
+- In terms of numbers of downloads, according to Sensor Tower’s report om January 2021, TikTok is worldwide number one non-game appplication download with revenue US$ of 128 million with 3.8 times of annual growth rate.
 It’s report in July, shown total number of downloads top 3 billion since inception in 2016.
 Also according to Nikkei in 2020, TikTok worldwide download is number one, surpassed Facebook since 2018.